Man arrested for allegedly shooting dead National Conference leader TS Wazir

 Harpreet Singh then asked Harmeet Singh to shift to a nearby hotel due to the earlier feud.

 However, on September 3, Harpreet Singh instigated Harmeet Singh saying that Wazir wanted to kill his (Harmeet’s) son and escape to Canada, the police said, according to the Hindustan Times.
-Harpreet Singh claimed to have heard about Wazir’s purported plan from other accused, Raju Ganja.
+Harpreet Singh claimed to have heard about Wazir’s purported plan from Chaudhary, the other accused.

 “Both left the hotel room and reached the [Harpreet’s] flat, where Harmeet hid inside a room,” Yadav said.
-“The other accused [Ganja] also arrived there.
+“The other accused [Chaudhary] also arrived there.
 Wazir was sleeping when Harpreet gave Harmeet a pistol, and the latter shot him in the head.
 Thereafter, they locked the flat and fled.”

 The police also said that the murder was being planned since the last two or three months, according to the Greater Kashmir.

-Harpreet Singh had allegedly called the other arrested Rajender Chaudhary on August 14, assuring him of a job of a taxi driver in Delhi.
+Harpreet Singh had allegedly called Chaudhary on August 14, assuring him of a job of a taxi driver in Delhi.
 Chaudhary was involved in the crime as he drove three accused on September 3 to the flat where Wazir was murdered.

 They had initially planned to dump the body at a metro station or the Indira Gandhi International Airport, but could not succeed.